jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 For example,
 the pitch class A consists of all the As in all octaves.

+There is a whole tone interval between each note of the musical alphabet, except for a semitone between B-C and E-F.
+When starting from C,
+the musical alphabet describes a major scale.

+{% include chapter-link.html slug="major-scale" %}

 ### Sharps and flats

 ## Harmonic function